k-box/k-link/docs/website.md

-# K-Link Explore
+# K-Link Website

-K-Link Explore is a static landing page, used as default entrypoint for a K-Link deployment.
+K-Link Website is a static landing page, used as default entry-point for a K-Link deployment.

 **Browser Support**